Issue #33 - The GDP Myth! Why Growth Doesn’t Equal Progress

 Welcome to the latest issue of The Qi of Self-Sovereignty.
 The newsletter exploring what it means to be free in an increasingly not-so-free world.

 Whether you're looking to locate your authentic self or investigate sovereignty, you're in the right place!
-In each post, with just a few minutes of reading, I aim to expand your awareness through a quote and a piece of content that made me go hmm...
+In each punchy issue, I share a powerful quote alongside thought-provoking content that makes you go hmm...

 Sounds intriguing?
 Start learning with issues sent directly to your inbox: